A Theory and Practice of Sustainability

 Our dominant institutions are blinded to the deeper realities of the sustainability crisis by their own power imperatives.
 So long as this remains the case there is no prospect that they will provide the leadership we so badly need.
 Informed and enlightened citizen action is our only hope.
 Such action must spring from the growing inner knowledge and spiritual awareness of each individual.
 Replacing the action of financial calculation with action of the spirit goes right to the core of the transformational process.
 As that awareness builds, perhaps our most important task is to encourage one another to trust our inner knowledge and to find the courage to act upon it.

 This paper was produced by the participants in the Asian NGO Regional Fellows Program held in Baguio, Philippines from October 21 to 30, 1992 under the joint sponsorship of the Asian NGO Coalition and the Institute for Development Research with funding from the Ford Foundation.
 The major insights from this extended period of reflection and exchange are presented here by the Asian NGO Coalition, IRED Asia, and the People-Centered Development Forum as a contribution to the larger sustainable development debate.
 The individual contributors were Chandra de Fonseca (Sri Lanka), Sunimal Fernando (Sri Lanka), David Korten (U.S.A.), Tony Quizon (Philippines), Sixto Roxas (Philippines), Bishan Singh (Malaysia), and Felix Sugirtharaj (India).
 Many colleagues provided helpful comments on earlier drafts.
 David Korten served as scribe and editor.
-A version of this report was published in the Fall 1993 issue of In Context.
-Release date September 19, 1993
+A version of this report was published in the Fall 1993 issue of In Context – Coming Back To Life: Asian views of spirituality, community, and place provide a foundation for this life-centered approach to economics.
+(Release date September 19, 1993.)